naufalalfaris/Portofolio/README.md

-# 📊 Naufal Alfarisi - Data Analytics Portfolio
+# 📊 Naufal Alfarisi - Portfolio

 Welcome to my data analytics portfolio!
 I'm a recent Informatics graduate from Telkom University passionate about transforming data into actionable business insights.